Actions and Detail Panel

 Creative Carbon Scotland, will be looking at the role of culture in addressing climate change as well as showing some of the fascinating projects they have going on at the moment.

 To round the day off we will hold a panel debate summarising the key themes of the day, major areas highlighted by YOU to be important.
 The floor will be opened to the audience for an in-depth Q & A session.
-Sitting on the panel we will welcome Jamie Cooke, Head of RSA Scotland, & Jenny Hogan.
-The panel will be mediated by our very own Research Director, Priyanka Radhakrishnan.
+Sitting on the panel we will welcome Jamie Cooke, Head of RSA Scotland, Jenny Hogan from Scottish Renewables and Isabella Guerrini from Aurora Sustainability.